Adityarkverma/Project-Simon-Says-game/README.md

 # delta-demo
-This is demo for my git Hub
+This is demo for my git Hub.
+Getting Familiar with Git Hub.